 Note that these browser extensions store your private keys, and use them to sign transactions.
 So keep them secure.

-There are currently three well known browser extensions that you can use to interact with the RSK blockchain: MetaMask, Liquality, and Nifty.
+There are currently two well known browser extensions that you can use to interact with the RSK blockchain: MetaMask, and Liquality.
 Since this is a quick start, we will not go through all of them - just MetaMask.

 MetaMask is the most popular browser extension with web3 provider capabilities.
 It enables users to buy, store, send and swap tokens.

 Metamask also equips you with a key vault, secure login, token wallet, and token exchange—everything you need to manage your digital assets.

 Open up Chrome browser, and install the extension from the Chrome store.